 - Some dogs become lethargic and are unwilling to do anything, including playing with you, your other dogs, or your children.

-Before you decide that your dog has CCD, take your dog to the veterinarian for a check-up and diagnosis.
+Before you decide your dog has CCD, take your dog to the veterinarian for a check-up and diagnosis.
 Other diseases can present similar symptoms.
-You need to determine whether mental or physical conditions cause your dog’s behavior.
+You must determine whether mental or physical conditions cause your dog’s behavior.

 Treatment options for managing dog dementia

-Although CCD has no cure, there are still several things you can do to slow your dog’s mental decline and extend his life if he has dog dementia.
+Although CCD has no cure, you can still do several things to slow your dog’s mental decline, boost cognitive function, and extend his life if he has dog dementia.
 Consider these activities to improve cognitive function and slow the disease progression.

 1. Brain training for old dogs

-Instead of allowing your dog to enjoy its old age lying around the house and become lax in disciplining your old dog, you can try doing regular brain training for your dog.
+Instead of allowing your dog to enjoy its old age lying around the house and become lax in disciplining your senior dog, you can try doing regular brain training for your dog.
 Lifelong learning is beneficial for dogs as well as people.
-Cognitive biologists from a research institute in Vienna have proposed the use of simple tasks on the computer to do brain training for your dog.
+Cognitive biologists from a research institute in Vienna have proposed using simple tasks on the computer to do brain training for your dog.
 They recommend using touchscreen interactions combined with treats to motivate your dog.
-Challenging your dog with puzzles and interactive toys to slow down the mental decline associated with dog dementia.
+Challenging your dog with puzzles and interactive toys provides mental stimulation and decreases the cognitive decline associated with dog dementia.

 2. Reorient your dog with a strict schedule